aldadic/esp-smartmeter-reader/README.md

 ## Setting up the ESP32 / ESP8266

 To be able to use the optical user interface of the Smart Meter an [IR reader with TTL-Interface](https://wiki.volkszaehler.org/hardware/controllers/ir-schreib-lesekopf-ttl-ausgang) is needed (I am using [this](https://www.ebay.de/itm/313460034498) one).
 This device reads the data from the optical user interface and transmits it to the ESP32 or ESP8266 via serial communication.
-Because normally UART0 is used for the USB connection (e.g. flashing the device, serial monitor, etc.), it makes sense to use UART2 for the IR meter to avoid any interference.
+Because normally UART0 is used for the USB connection (e.g. flashing the device, serial monitor, etc.), it makes sense to use UART2 for the IR reader.
 This is why we connect the IR reader to the ESP32 in the following way:

 | IR reader  | ESP32        |
 | ---------- | ------------ |